KONDE-AT/dsebaseapp/README.md

 ### XML2HTML

 The detail views of the 'regular' XML/TEIs is generated by a simple XML2HTML transformation using an XSLT stylesheet.
 This stylesheet is located at `<folder-name>/resources/xslt/xmlToHtml.xsl`.
 This should be the central entry to point for changing the HTML representation of your data.
-This stylesheet serves also as default in cases when there is no stylesheet parameter provided unlike in a request as `...&stylesheet=meta` which would look into `<folder-name>/resources/xslt/` for a document with the name `meta.xslt`.
+This stylesheet also serves as default in cases when there is no stylesheet parameter provided unlike in a request as `...&stylesheet=meta` which would look into `<folder-name>/resources/xslt/` for a document named `meta.xslt`.

 ### Index views

-The index views for Persons, Places, ... are created with the XQuery functions, called through eXist-dbs templating system and stored in `<folder-name>/modules/app.xql`.
+The index views for persons, places, … are created with XQuery functions, called through eXist-db’s templating system and stored in `<folder-name>/modules/app.xql`.
 To find out which function is responsible for which view, look into the according `HTML`.
-To modify e.g. the person index view called by the URL`...../pages/persons.html` you need to
+To modify e.g. the person index view called by the URL `.../pages/persons.html` you need to
-1. open `<folder-name>/pages/places.html`
+1. open `<folder-name>/pages/persons.html`
 2. search for the line(s) calling any template function like `<tr data-template="app:listPers"/>`
-3. Look this function up in `<folder-name>/modules/app.xql`.
+3. Look up this function in `<folder-name>/modules/app.xql`.
-4. Tweak this function according to your needs.
+4. Tweak that function according to your needs.
-5. Make sure the number of returned columns much the HTML mark up.
+5. Make sure the number of returned columns match the HTML markup.

 to be continued....